NYCHA Resident Training Academy

 NRTA Training Outcome

 In Year 3 (August 2012 through August 2013) of the NYCHA Resident Training Academy (NRTA), managed to close out another successful program year.
-See some of those successes.
+Here are some additional highlights from Year 3 and successes to date.